Durhamster/Durhamster/README.md

 </div>
 I’m Durhamster

-A couple of years ago I taught myself to code so I could automate all the boring stuff in my old job.
+ A few of years ago, I taught myself python to better understand and visualize the data I was working with.
 Next thing I knew, I was hooked.

 Today I constantly find myself coming up with challenging new projects that combine my love for coding, sports, and history.